How do you tourists find these places? Even the Irish don’t know about them,” a local asked.

 “Oh, there’s an app for that,” said Al.

-We had stopped in Portnoo and were talking to some locals about a nearby hamlet called Maghery.
-And we’d found it using the ‘Wild Atlantic Way’ app for our drive along the Irish coast.
+We had stopped in Portnoo and were talking to some locals about a nearby hamlet called Maghery that we’d found using the ‘Wild Atlantic Way’ app for our drive along the coast.

-This map shows just the Donegal portion of the Wild Atlantic Way marked with a thick blue line – the WAW carries on a long ways south and is full of tiny-unheard-of places.
+This map shows just the County Donegal portion of the Wild Atlantic Way (WAW) marked with a thick blue line – the WAW carries on a long ways south and is full of tiny-unheard-of-even-by-locals places.

 Narrow, twisty roads following along a spectacular coastline with beaches, rocky cliffs, wild water (and weather) and little hidden harbours.

 That’s so interesting, I was just reading about a coastal town in Northwestern Ireland called Galway a few hours ago.
 I guess this means I should give it further consideration as a future vacation destination

 Galway is on the route and was one of our favourite towns, along with Doolin, Roundstone, the Aran Islands and Kinsale.
 I’m hoping to write a few of them up in honour of the upcoming Saint Patrick’s day but it’s slow going!

 Pingback: A Drive on the Inishowen Peninsula of Ireland | Albatz Travel Adventures·